 Danish lessons at your company

 Danish lessons at your company start with a screening of the employees, where IA Sprog assesses which participants can attend which lessons based on their level of Danish language skills.
-IA Sprog also assesses how many of the students can get the tuition funded by their municipality of residence.
 The classes are usually scheduled after regular working hours and take place in a meeting room at the company once a week.

 Read more about Danish lessons at your company.